Windows 11

 Like previous Feature implementations the roll out will be in phases, so even if your machine is compatible you may not see the offer just yet.

-For information on the version V23H2 please follow this link.
+For information on the version V24H2 please follow these links. >>

 I strongly recommend you create a system backup should you decide you want to fall back to the OS you are using today.
 Windows will allow you to fall back for ten days after you update, after that you need your own backup.
 Your own backup will also ensure that if the update goes horribly wrong you still have a way back to a working computer.